jdeisenberg/erl-proc/README.md

 erl-proc
 ========

-Drive Processing's core.jar from Erlang
+Create graphics from Erlang by calling Processing's `core.jar` ([Processing](http://processing.org/) "is an open source programming language and environment...to create images...and to teach fundamentals of computer programming within a visual context.")

-To make this work, you have to be running `erl` with a node name:
+To use the `erlproc` module, you have to be running `erl` with a node name:

     erl -sname some_node_name